core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

-* representation node: a node in a representation tree, i.e., a data tree node, or a representation of a schema node such as a YANG data structure, a notification, an RPC, or an action
+* representation node: a node in a representation tree, i.e., a data tree node, or a representation of a schema node such as a YANG data structure, a notification, an RPC, or an action.

 * item: A schema node, an identity, a module, or a feature defined using the YANG modeling language.

-* list entry: the data associated with a single element of a list.
+* list entry: the data associated with a single entry of a list (see
+  {{Section 7.8 of RFC7950}}).

-* parent (of a representation node): The schema node of the closest enclosing representation node in which a given representation node is defined.
+* parent (of a representation node): the schema node of the closest enclosing representation node in which a given representation node is defined.